Surviving Survivorship

 This is what six months of safety looks like: Laughter, resilience, healing, and possibility

-I was already 8 years old when, only 30ish years ago, the 1994 Violence Against Women Act (the first federal protections meant to finally protect women from violence) became law.
+I was 8 years old when the 1994 Violence Against Women Act (the first federal protections meant to finally protect women from violence) became law.
 In that same year, a boy on the playground pulled me off a swing, dragged me to the ground, and pulled my hair.
 That’s when trusted adults started telling me, “Boys pick on girls they like.”
 That was my first lesson in how this country lies to women about what violence is and what we’re worth.

 Years later, those lies that love hurts nearly killed me.
 I’ve felt splinters of broken furniture in my back as his hands wrapped around my throat.
 I’ve stood in a room so thick with tension I lit a match just to get the explosion over with while my babies slept safely in the next room.
 I’ve seen hands, still split and swollen from beating my body, brush my daughter’s hair the next morning.